STL Travel Tips

 - No ticket?
 No worry!
 Many of St. Louis’ top attractions are open to all with no general admission charge.
 More than 60 fascinating and fun sites welcome you for free including the world-famous Saint Louis Zoo, Science Center, Art Museum and Grant’s Farm animal preserve.

-- Introduce the kids to Broadway musical theatre…for free.
-No need to spend cold cash on high-end show tickets to learn that little Annie wants to leave before intermission.
-Take advantage of the first come, first served free seats — there are 1,200 available for every performance — at The Muny in Forest Park, the nation’s oldest and largest outdoor theatre.
-Each summer, the 12,000-seat theatre offers a seven-week season of musicals starring nationally known performers, from late June until early August.
+- Introduce the kids to musical theater…for free.
+No need to spend a ton of money on tickets only to find that your child wants to leave before intermission.
+Take advantage of the first come, first served free seats — there are 1,456 available for every performance — at The Muny in Forest Park, the nation’s oldest and largest outdoor amphitheatre.
+Each summer, the 10,700-seat theatre offers a seven-week season of musicals starring nationally known performers, from late June until early August.

 - The early bird at the Saint Louis Zoo rides the Conservation Carousel for free.
 Arrive at the Zoo between 8 and 9 a.m. for a free spin aboard one of the colorful carousel’s 64 beautiful hand-carved wooden animal figures.
 Hop off the Carousel and head to the cheerful Children’s Zoo for complimentary admission through 9 a.m.

 - It’s a steal!
-The St. Louis Cardinals and KMOX 1120 AM,the team’s flagship radio station, offer “First Pitch Tickets.”
-Starting at 9 a.m. on a regular season game day,the first 275 customers at the Busch Stadium Eighth Street ticket window can purchase a voucher entitling the fan to receive two tickets at $5.60 each later that day.
-The tickets — a virtual grab bag of locations returned tothe ticket office by Cardinals players, the visiting club, sponsors and others — may be for anywhere within the ballpark, from field or terrace level to standing room only.
-Ten minutes before game time — at 7:05 p.m. sharp for a 7:15 p.m. game — fans will be asked to produce their picture I.D. and voucher at the”First Pitch Tickets” sign at Gate 5 to claim their tickets and enter Busch Stadium.
+The St. Louis Cardinals and KMOX 1120 AM, the team’s flagship radio station, offer “First Pitch Tickets.”
+Starting at 9 a.m. on a regular season game day, the first 275 customers at the Busch Stadium Eighth Street ticket window can purchase a voucher entitling the fan to receive two tickets at $5.60 each later that day.
+The tickets — a virtual grab bag of locations returned to the ticket office by Cardinals players, the visiting club, sponsors and others — may be for anywhere within the ballpark, from field or terrace level to standing room only.
+Ten minutes before game time — at 7:05 p.m. sharp for a 7:15 p.m. game — fans will be asked to produce their picture I.D. and voucher at the “First Pitch Tickets” sign at Gate 1 on Broadway to claim their tickets and enter Busch Stadium.
 Tickets will be in sealed envelopes and distributed on a completely random basis.

 - Visiting the Gateway Arch in the summer?
 That’s peak season for visits to the nation’s tallest monument and “Journey to the Top” tram tickets sell out fast.
 Guarantee your ride for the day and time you want by ordering tickets in advance by visiting the web site or calling 877-982-1410.

-- If you’re a cycling enthusiast who wants to BYO bike to St. Louis, you’ll be on a roll.
-There are 77 miles of dedicated bike lanes, 120 miles of hiking and biking trails, space for bicycles on the Metrolink light rail system, and an active calendar of cycling events.
+- If you’re a cycling enthusiast, you’ll enjoy the 77 miles of dedicated bike lanes, 120 miles of hiking and biking trails, space for bicycles on the Metrolink light rail system, and an active calendar of cycling events.

 For additional information about special discount programs at St. Louis area hotels and attractions visit Explore St. Louis for money and time-saving travel tips.